-The COVID-19 pandemic has had and we believe will continue to have a negative impact on our sales activities including our ability to attract, retain and sell additional products and features to our customers.
-In response to the COVID-19 pandemic some existing and potential customers, in particular among those in industries highly impacted by the pandemic, such as retail and food services as well as certain geographies such as Europe, have and we expect other customers may reduce, suspend or delay technology spending, request to renegotiate contracts to obtain concessions such as extended billing and payment terms, shorten the duration of contracts or elect not to renew their subscriptions.
+The COVID-19 pandemic has had and we believe will continue to have a negative impact on our sales activities including our ability to attract, retain and sell additional products and features to our customers and on our customers' perception of the need for our products.
+In response to the COVID-19 pandemic some existing and potential customers, in particular customers in industries that have been highly impacted by the pandemic, such as retail and food services as well as certain geographies such as Europe, have and we expect other customers may reduce, suspend or delay technology spending, request to renegotiate contracts to obtain concessions such as extended billing and payment terms, shorten the duration of contracts or elect not to renew their subscriptions.
 If additional customers or potential customers take similar actions, our operating results and financial condition may be materially adversely impacted.
 Because our platform is offered as a subscription-based service and we generally recognize revenue from our customer contracts ratably over the term of the contract, changes in our contracting activity in the near term may not be fully reflected in our results of operations and overall financial performance until future periods.

-The COVID-19 pandemic and measures taken to control its spread may adversely affect other aspects of our business as described in this "Risk Factors" section.
+The COVID-19 pandemic including its variants and measures taken to control its spread may adversely affect other aspects of our business as described in this "Risk Factors" section.
 As a result of the scale of the pandemic and measures taken to control its spread, our financial and operating results have been adversely affected and may differ materially from our historical results, and such adverse results may continue or worsen.